-If you are missing a number teeth as a result of an accident, teeth cavities or gum disease, then you can often be suitable for dental implants.
-Dental implants allows you to smile, speak, and eat with comfort.
+If you are missing some teeth as a result of an accident, teeth cavities or gum disease, then you can often be suitable for dental implants.
+Dental implants allow you to smile, speak, and eat with comfort.

 Pertaining to surgery, you should always be of general good health as well as ensure that your teeth are also fit and healthy and without cavities or gum disease.
-Other dental problems have to be handled prior to surgical procedures to ensure that the whole treatment is not compromised.
+Other dental problems have to be handled before surgical procedures to ensure that the whole treatment is not compromised.

 We often like to offer a CT scan to ensure that you do indeed have enough bone of the correct quality and location for the placement of your dental implants in our London practice.